OAAX-standard/OAAX/README.md

 For real-world applications showcasing how to use an OAX implementation, we are providing a set of examples in the [examples](https://github.com/oax-standard/examples) repository.

-# OAXS development
+# OAX standard development

-In this section of the OAX documentation, we describe the ways in which you can contribute to growing OAXS or be involved in maturing the standard.
+In this section of the OAX documentation, we describe the ways in which you can contribute to growing the OAX standard, or be involved in maturing the standard.

-## Contributing to OAXS
+## Contributing to OAX standard

 The first way to contribute is by creating examples, implementations, or XPU specific OAX toolchains or runtimes.